Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31G-ec-and-superio.md

 **Test description**

-This test verifies that the RGB keyboard next color hotkey is handled properly by the operating system.
+This test verifies that the RGB keyboard's next color hotkey is handled properly by the operating system.

 **Test configuration data**